fractalLabs/sh/README.md

 ## Usage

-Add this dependency to your project.clj: [cj "1.0.0-SNAPSHOT"]
+Add this dependency to your project.clj: [sh "0.1.0-SNAPSHOT"]

-(use 'sh.core)
+(use 'sh) ;Omg y u no respect two word namespacing best practice? because shorter.

 And now you can start doing stuff like: